-In July 2010, the Board of Directors of the Managing General Partner approved the commencement of an offer to purchase for cash up to 4,545,454 common units or RDUs ("Units") for a maximum aggregate consideration of up to \$25 million (the "Tender Offer").
-As a result of the tender offer, 6,777,308 Units were tendered by the unitholders and RDU holders.
-Under the terms of the Tender Offer, the price payable per Unit was determined to be \$7.00.
-Due to the fact that the Units tendered exceeded the \$25 million maximum amount payable by AAA pursuant to the Tender Offer (the "Maximum Amount"), the Board of Directors of the Managing General Partner on August 12, 2010 resolved, in accordance with the provisions of the Tender Offer, to increase the Maximum Amount to a level where all Units tendered in the Tender Offer would be accepted.
-The Maximum Amount was therefore increased to \$47.4 million, \$47.9 million inclusive of expenses, and AAA bought 6,777,308 Units pursuant to the Tender Offer.
-The Units acquired in the Tender Offer were cancelled.
+In July 2010, the Board of Directors of the Managing General Partner approved the commencement of an offer to purchase common units or RDUs ("Units"), (the "2010 Tender Offer").
+As a result of the 2010 Tender Offer, 6,777,308 Units were tendered by the unitholders and RDU holders.
+Under the terms of the 2010 Tender Offer, the price payable per Unit was determined to be \$7.00.
+The amount tendered was \$47.4 million, \$47.9 million inclusive of expenses, and AAA bought 6,777,308 Units pursuant to the 2010 Tender Offer.
+The Units acquired in the 2010 Tender Offer were cancelled.

-The boards of directors of the Managing General Partner and the Managing Investment Partner approved a unit purchase program for AAA to purchase through June 30, 2011, either directly or through one or more of its affiliates, AAA units for up to a maximum aggregate consideration of \$25.0 million ("On-Market Buyback Program").
-As of March 31, 2011, the remaining approved maximum aggregate consideration of \$25.0 million for the On-Market Buyback Program represents 2.0 million units based on the closing price at March 31, 2011.
-In light of these approvals, AAA intends to continue monitoring the trading performance of AAA in the market and may, from time to time, seek to purchase units either directly or through one or more affiliates, when market conditions permit.
+The boards of directors of the Managing General Partner and the Managing Investment Partner approved a unit purchase program for AAA to purchase through December 31, 2012, either directly or through one or more of its affiliates, AAA units for up to a maximum aggregate consideration of \$50.0 million ("On-Market Buyback Program"), which represents 5.9 million units based on the closing price at December 31, 2011.
+Such repurchases may take the form of tender offers, block trades, on-market buyback program, direct off-market trades or other forms of repurchase.
+In light of these approvals, Apollo Alternative Assets intends to continue monitoring the trading performance of AAA in the market and may, from time to time, seek to purchase units either directly or through one or more affiliates, when market conditions permit.